-18. MEANS OF ESCAPE

-- 18.1 Is the design and maintenance of the means of escape considered adequate? - 18.2 More specifically: - a) are there reasonable distances of travel: - where there is escape in a single direction? - · where there are alternative means of escape? - b) is there adequate provision of exits? - c) do fire exits open in the direction of escape, where necessary? - d) are the arrangements provided for securing exits satisfactory? - e) is the fire-resisting construction (including any glazing) protecting escape routes and staircases of a suitable standard and maintained in sound condition8? - f) is the fire resistance of doors to staircases and the common areas considered adequate, and are the doors maintained in sound condition9? - g) are suitable self-closing devices fitted to doors in the common areas? - h) is the fire resistance of doors to meter cupboards/store rooms/plant rooms in the common areas considered adequate, and are they adequately secured and/or fitted with suitable self-closing devices9? - i) is the fire resistance of flat entrance doors considered adequate, and are doors maintained in sound condition9?
+18. MEANS OF ESCAPE 18.1 Is the design and maintenance of the means of escape considered adequate?
+Yes No 🗸 18.2 More specifically: a) are there reasonable distances of travel: where there is escape in a single direction?
+N/A Yes ✓ No where there are alternative means of escape?
+N/A ✓ Yes No b) is there adequate provision of exits?
+Yes ✓ No c) do fire exits open in the direction of escape, where necessary?
+N/A Yes ✓ No d) are the arrangements provided for securing exits satisfactory?
+N/A Yes ✓ No e) is the fire-resisting construction (including any glazing) protecting escape routes and staircases of a suitable standard and maintained in sound condition 8 ?
+N/A Yes √ No f) is the fire resistance of doors to staircases and the common areas considered adequate, and are the doors maintained in sound condition 9 ?
+N/A Yes No √ g) are suitable self-closing devices fitted to doors in the common areas?
+N/A Yes ✓ No h) is the fire resistance of doors to meter cupboards/ storerooms/plant rooms in the common areas considered adequate, and are they adequately secured and/or fitted with suitable self-closing devices 9 ?
+N/A Yes Unk No 🗸 i) is the fire resistance of flat entrance doors considered adequate, and are doors maintained in sound condition9?
+Unk Yes No ✓

 8 This fire risk assessment is based on visual inspection of readily accessible areas, with a degree of sampling where appropriate.
 It will not necessarily identify all minor fire stopping issues that might exist within the building.
 If you become aware of other fire stopping issues, or are concerned about the adequacy of fire stopping, you may wish to consider arranging for an invasive survey by a competent specialist.

 9 Based on the sampling we have undertaken, we have made assumptions regarding the adequacy of the fire-resisting doors.
 However, this fire risk assessment is not intended to be a full compliance survey of the building and there may be other doors that are of a different standard to those seen or which require maintenance.
 Where issues associated with maintenance are obvious, recommendations are made in the action plan.
 However, we do not warrant that all such issues have been found and your attention is drawn to the importance of periodic inspection of fire-resisting doors.

 j) are suitable self-closing devices fitted to flat entrance doors and, where fitted, maintained in good working order?

-- k) are there adequate smoke control provisions to protect the common escape routes, where necessary? - I) are all escape routes clear of obstructions? - m) are all fire exits easily and immediately openable? - n) is it considered that the premises are provided with reasonable arrangements for means of escape for disabled people? - N/A Yes No ✓
+Unk Yes No ✓ k) are there adequate smoke control provisions to protect the common escape routes, where necessary?
+N/A Yes 🗸 No I) are all escape routes clear of obstructions?
+N/A Yes ✓ No m) are all fire exits easily and immediately openable?
+N/A Yes ✓ No n) is it considered that the premises are provided with reasonable arrangements for means of escape for disabled people?
+N/A ✓ Yes No